KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 Measurements of the PoS:PoW ratio are approximate; the PoW difficulty will automatically adjust based on the overall percentage of PoW-mined blocks to adhere to the approximate `PoS` value.

 When creating a chain with the `ac_staked` parameter, the creation process is slightly different.

+* Start both the first and second nodes **without** `-gen -genproclimit=0`.
+* Once both are connected, use the [`generate`](../komodo-api/generate.html#generate) method on one node to mine two blocks and then stop mining.
+* All of the coins (including the pre-mine) are now located on the node that mined two blocks.
+Do not split them with a normal transaction.
+Rather, split them using this script: [link](https://github.com/stakedchain/pos64staker).
-Start the first node with `-gen -genproclimit=0`, and start the second node with `-gen -genproclimit=$(nproc)`.
-Send coins from the second node to the first node, and the first node will begin staking.
+* Send coins to the other node, and on both nodes use the `generate` method to begin staking.
+* Use the [`getbalance`](../komodo-api/wallet.html#getbalance64) method to ensure that there are coins staking in all 64 segids before block 10.

+Following the above instructions will ensure that the asset chain is stable.

 ::: warning
 On a chain using a high percentage for PoS, it's vital to have coins staking by block 100.
 If too many PoW blocks are mined consecutively at the start of the chain, the PoW difficulty may increase enough to stop the chain entirely.
 This can prevent users from sending transactions to staking nodes.